 “Can I sue a trucking company after a truck accident?”

-In general, if you’re hurt in a truck accident in North Carolina, you can sue the trucking company for damages.
+In general, if you’re hurt in a truck accident, you can sue the trucking company for damages.
 In North Carolina, the law permits injured victims to file a lawsuit against a trucking company in most situations, except when the driver is classified as an “independent contractor.”
-Even then, some exceptions apply, and if you’ve been injured in a truck accident, you should consult with an experienced North Carolina truck accident lawyer.
+Even then, some exceptions apply, and if you’ve been injured in a truck accident, you should consult with an experienced truck accident lawyer.

 Liability of Trucking Companies in Truck Accidents

 When a truck driver causes an accident, if that driver is working on behalf of a trucking company, that company can be held liable for the accident.
 Both truck drivers and their employers have an obligation to ensure that they operate safely, and when their negligence results in injury, in most cases, you can sue the trucking company.

 Truck companies may be liable for the potential negligence of their employees under the “vicarious liability” theory of law, and they may be liable themselves for failing to maintain their trucks or otherwise ensure vehicle safety.

 In cases in which the trucking company employs another company to service its trucks, that company may also be liable for the truck accident.